fl101/awardfares-blog/_posts/2024-07-30-introducing-virgin-australia-velocity.md

 ## Understanding Virgin Australia Velocity Award Chart

 Virgin Australia's Velocity Frequent Flyer program uses a **distance-based award chart** ([read more about award charts here](https://blog.awardfares.com/demystifying-award-charts/)).
-Each destination is classified into a specific zone, and the points required for a flight depend on the zones you are traveling between, and the different cabin classes (Economy, Premium Economy, Business, etc).
+Each destination is classified into a specific zone, and the points required for a flight depend on the zones you are traveling between, and the different cabin classes (Economy, Premium Economy, Business, etc.).

 Here is a breakdown of the key zones: